arbor-sim/arbor/doc/fileformat/nmodl.rst

 Sharing Expressions Between ``INITIAL`` and ``BREAKPOINT`` or ``DERIVATIVE``
 ----------------------------------------------------------------------------

-This is often done using a ``PROCEDURE``, which we know is inefficient.
+This is often done using a ``PROCEDURE``, which we now know is inefficient.
 On top, this ``PROCEDURE`` will likely compute more outputs than strictly needed to accomodate both blocks.
 DRY code is a good idea nevertheless, so use a series of ``FUNCTION`` instead to compute common expressions.